HPCurtis/meta_analysis_pymc/README.md

 # Basic meta analysis in PyMC
 The following code is a Bayesian hierachial model meta-analsysis implemented within python and the PyMC PPL framework.
-The purpose of this excample is to convert an example from a great applied meta-analysis resource and exmaple produced within the brms framework by [Harrer et al. 2021](https://bookdown.org/MathiasHarrer/Doing_Meta_Analysis_in_R/bayesian-ma.html) to provide a rigourous meta-analysis example of meta-analsysis implmented in PyMC of which there are few examples
+The purpose of this example is to convert an example from a great applied meta-analysis resource and exmaple produced within the brms framework by [Harrer et al. 2021](https://bookdown.org/MathiasHarrer/Doing_Meta_Analysis_in_R/bayesian-ma.html) to provide a rigourous meta-analysis example of meta-analysis implemented in PyMC of which there are few examples.
+Ultimately the aim is exapand again to more complicated examples for PyMC users.

 # File structure